List of Marvel Comics characters: B: Baron Samedi

 Baron Samedi is the name of two characters appearing in American comic books published by Marvel Comics.

 Rolando Samedi

 The A.I.M. agent version, created by Len Wein and Gene Colan, first appeared in Strange Tales #171 (December 1973).

-Within the context of the stories, Baron Rolando Samedi is a Haitian agent of A.I.M. who creates pseudo-zombies while posing as the real Baron Samedi and confronts Brother Voodoo.
+Samedi is a Haitian agent of A.I.M. who creates pseudo-zombies while posing as the real Baron Samedi and confronts Brother Voodoo.

 Vodou

 Within Haitian Vodou and related religions, Baron Samedi is one of the Loa.

 Baron Samedi in other media

 The Vodou incarnation of Baron Samedi appears in the second season of Cloak & Dagger, portrayed by Justin Sams.
 This version resides in the Dark Dimension at Fun Arcade Games, an arcade house.

-Barrage
+Arthur Barrington

-Barrage is a character appearing in American comic books published by Marvel Comics.
-Barrage was created by Jim Lee, Whilce Portacio, and Chris Claremont, and first appeared in X-Factor #65 (February, 1991).
-Barrage is an Inhuman with energy cannons for arms.
+Major Arthur Barrington is a character appearing in American comic books published by Marvel Comics.
+The character was created by Jim Lee and Scott Lobdell, and first appeared in X-Men vol. 2 #6 (January 1992).
+He is a covert handler of Team X, such as Wolverine and Sabretooth.
+Department H later targets Barrington despite having Guardian and Puck as bodyguards; David North / Maverick is initially successful before overriding the mental conditioning, but Barrington is assassinated by Hammer.

-Barrage is among the Inhumans who sided with Apocalypse and joined the Dark Riders.